 Because the more you support, love and care for yourself, the less often you’ll feel the negative emotions that you need to change.

 It sounds easy but when you’ve trained yourself over years of body shame, guilt over your eating habits and putting yourself low down on the priority scale, then it’s actually quite difficult to make the changes you need, to change the beliefs you have and to build the confidence you need to put yourself first.

 It can be painful to start the healing process; with any kind of healing it often gets worse before it gets better but in the long run you find freedom from judgement, from the constraints you put around yourself and from food.

-If you’d like a little extra support with your eating habits and your emotions, enrollments are open right now for the Beautiful Swans programme.
+If you’d like a little extra support with your eating habits and your emotions, enrollments are open right now for the free Understanding Emotional Eating programme.